Terminal 5 Cranes are Traveling to the Puget Sound

 The Northwest Seaport Alliance will be tracking the Zhen Hua 36 across the Pacific Ocean.
 Vessel tracking will be updated daily to reflect the Zhen Hua's journey.
 The public is invited to watch the crane voyage at: https://bit.ly/2QPMRhy.

 Terminal 5 to Open Q1 2022, Revising Earlier Estimates

 The Northwest Seaport Alliance Terminal 5 Modernization Project is a critical component to expanding our cargo-handling capabilities.
 This facility will allow our region to remain globally competitive and grow our local economy.
 Due to the complex nature of this large infrastructure construction combined with unforeseen circumstances, this project is now seeing schedule impacts.
 To ensure project quality and a robust facility with construction that will last for decades, the NWSA now expects Phase 1 of the project to be targeted for completion by the end of Q4, 2021, rather than the expected Q2 of 2021.

-The NWSA will be providing a full project update during the March Managing Members meeting scheduled for Tuesday, March 2nd, 2021 at 11:30am.
+The NWSA provided a full project update during the March Managing Members meeting that is available here.
 This project remains a top priority and alongside our tenant, SSAT, we are committed to delivering the modernized Terminal 5 facility as soon as possible.
 We continue to believe this project is critical to maintaining economic and industrial diversity in our region and living wage jobs that are key to building an equitable and resilient economy.